- Introduction to Industrial Chemical Processes

 Corrosion-Resistant Materials

-Chemical pumps must be constructed from materials that can resist the corrosive effects of the chemicals they handle.
+Chemical pumps must be manufactured from materials that can resist the corrosive effects of the chemicals they handle.
 Common materials include stainless steel, Hastelloy, and various high-grade plastics.
 These materials ensure longevity and reliability, even when pumping highly aggressive chemicals.
 Corrosion resistance is vital for maintaining the pump’s integrity and preventing chemical reactions that could compromise safety.

 Leak Prevention Mechanisms